RWorker321/RWorker/index.md

 Computer Science Capstone CS-499

 ### What are Artifacts and What do they Represent?
 <p>One of the requirements of the Computer Science Capstone course was publishing at least one with a maximum of three artifacts.
 Artifacts are meant to represent my personal growth in Southern New Hampshire University’s Computer Science program.
-With each artifact, I was to demonstrate enhancements in **Software Design and Engineering**, **Algorithms and Data Structures**, and **Databases**.
+With each artifact, I was to demonstrate enhancements in <strong>Software Design and Engineering</strong>, <strong>Algorithms and Data Structures</strong>, and <strong>Databases</strong>.
 Below you can find the artifact and corresponding enhancements.</p>

 [Software Design and Engineering](./firstArtifact.html)
 [Algorithms and Data Structures](./secondArtifact.html)